painless-software/python-cli-test-helpers/README.rst

 Useful helpers for writing tests for your Python CLI program.

-Writing tests for a command line interface (CLI) tool `may not seem strictly straight-forward`_ when you think in terms of unit tests.
-Especially, when you use the `argparse`_ module or the `click`_ package, control of the application entry point is a bit taken away from you.
+Writing tests for a command line interface (CLI) application is `more difficult than it seems at first sight`_.
+Especially, when you use the `argparse`_ module or the `docopt`_ or `click`_ package, control of the application entry point is a bit taken away from you.

 But it's not all that bad.
 This package is here to help.
-The `examples`_ give you some guidance on how to get started, and the helpers allow you to deal with common cases, such as mocking CLI arguments and environment variable values.
+The Painless Software `CLI Copier template`_ offers some guidance on how to get started, and the CLI test helpers allow you to deal with common cases, such as mocking CLI arguments and environment variable values.

 .. |latest-version| image:: https://img.shields.io/pypi/v/cli-test-helpers.svg
    :target: https://pypi.org/project/cli-test-helpers